Central Ideas and Details: Practice Questions & Study Guide

 For detail questions, underline or note the location in the passage where you found the answer before selecting—this ensures you are not selecting from memory.

-Eliminate any choice that begins with an absolute term ('always,' 'never,' 'all') unless the passage itself uses that absolute—the SAT rarely credits overstatements.
+Eliminate any choice that begins with an absolute term ('always,' 'never,' 'all') unless the passage itself uses that absolute—the test rarely credits overstatements.

 Other Information and Ideas Subtopics